Please visit our ESG Document Library for all our essential ESG documents.

 - Record with respect to matters of official and commercial corruption

-Due diligence findings and conclusions are compiled in detailed written reports, which are reviewed with the Board of Directors prior making any new investment.
+Due diligence findings and conclusions are compiled in detailed written reports, which are reviewed with the Board of Directors prior to making any new investment.

 OUR CONTRACTING PRINCIPLES